Eight-P/BD.8P/Themes/README.md

 ## Theme Customization

-The theme.css file offers variables that can be changed for customization and can be edited with any text editor or the edit feature within BetterDiscord.
+The theme.css file offers variables that can be changed for customization and can be edited with any text editor or the edit feature within BetterDiscord (when it's not broken).

 <br/>